-We like to give all babies a Children’s Bible at their baptism as this is the book around which our faith centres.
+We like to give all children a Children’s Bible at their baptism as this is the book around which our faith centres.

 Presenting the children at a recent baptism

 The back of the church at the same baptism.
-Do we need a multistory pushchair park?
+Do we need a multistorey pushchair park?

-When we are baptised promises are made for us by our parents and godparents.
-These are, that God will be our god; that we will turn from evil, that is repentance and that we accept Jesus Christ as our Saviour and Master.
+What about all those promises that were made at our baptism?
+When we are baptised, promises are made for us by our parents and godparents.
+These are that God will be our god, that we will turn from evil, that is repentance and that we accept Jesus Christ as our Saviour and Master.

-If there is anybody in our church or wider village community who is in this situation and would like to be confirmed please could you have a word with our vicar.
-His contact details are above.
-We would plan to meet people who feel that doing this is what God wants of them in the Autumn and arrange a confirmation perhaps in November
+If there is anybody in our church or wider village community who is in this situation and would like to be confirmed, please could you have a word with our vicar.
+His contact details are as above.

 Edwin Martin 01234348718 email@example.com

 At a time of loss we as a church family would aim to be a comfort and support to you.
-If you would like to have your funeral service at the church please contact the vicar at the address above and they will help and advise you
+If you would like to have your funeral service at the church please contact the vicar as above.

 For a panoramic view of the barn please see